-So you have packed your bags and are ready for moving to Seoul?
-If you are a big city person, you are in for a treat.
-Not only is Seoul the capital of South Korea, it is also the country’s biggest city.
-In fact, almost half of South Korea’s population is currently living in Seoul’s National Capital Area.
+So , you have packed your bags and are ready to relocate to Seoul?
+If you are a big city person, you are in for a treat!
+Seoul is the capital of South Korea and also the country’s biggest city.
+Staggeringly, almost 50% of the South Korean population currently live in Seoul or in the city’s national capital area.

-Moving to Seoul also gives you the chance to benefit from everything the country’s economic, financial and cultural center has to offer.
-As a settlement, Seoul looks back on a 2000-year history, including 600 years as South Korea’s capital.
-Since then, it has come a long way.
-Today Seoul belongs to the top 10 of leading global cities, ranking sixth in the Global Power City Index
+Relocating to Seoul is an opportunity to benefit from everything South Korea’s economic, financial, and cultural center has to offer.
+As a settlement, Seoul has a rich 2000-year history, 600 years of which have been spent as South Korea’s capital.
+Today Seoul belongs to the top 10 leading global cities, ranking sixth in the Global Power City Index

-When you move to Seoul, you will notice that the city is surrounded by a number of peaks and mountains, which used to function as a natural fortress.
-The highest peaks among them are the Bukhansan with 836 meters and the Dobongsan with 740 meters in height.
+Seoul is a city surrounded by a number of peaks and mountains, which used to function as a natural fortress.
+The highest peaks among them are the Bukhansan and the Dobongsan, standing at 836 meters and 740 meters respectively.
 Seoul itself is made up of 25 districts (gu), which are again divided into neighborhoods (dong).
-Each gu has its own mayor, legislative council and sister city.
+Each gu has its own mayor, legislative council, and sister city.

-Expatriates moving to Seoul will find their new home in the heart of the Korean peninsula.
-Seoul is located near the North Korean border and within easy reach of popular Asian destinations such as Tokyo, Beijing or Shanghai.
-While you may want to take moving to Seoul as the perfect opportunity to explore the Asian continent, you will enjoy spending time in the city as well.
+Expats in Seoul will find their new home in the heart of the Korean peninsula.
+The city is located near the North Korean border and within easy reach of popular Asian destinations such as Tokyo, Beijing, or Shanghai.

-The government strives to develop Seoul into an attractive global city, drawing in growing numbers of expats eager to move to Seoul.
-Already, there is a global village zone and a global business zone.
-However, Seoul’s international population is still quite small, with about 274,000 foreign residents (compared to a total 10,582,000 people living in Seoul City and even more in the greater metropolitan area).
+The government is striving to develop Seoul into an attractive and universal city.
+The global village and global business zones are examples of the growing multi-cultural influence.
+Seoul’s international population is still quite small however, with about 264,000 foreign residents (compared to a total of 10,178,000 people living in Seoul City and even more in the greater metropolitan area).

 In addition, there are seven global village centers which offer help and advice to expats moving to Seoul.
-They are located in Yeonnam, Yeoksam, Seorae, Itaewon, Ichon, Yeongdeungpo and Yeonnam.
+They are located in Yeonnam, Yeoksam, Seorae, Itaewon, Ichon, Yeongdeungpo, and Seongbuk.
 You should be able to quickly find one of these centers in your area of residence when moving to Seoul.
-They can provide you with information on banks, hospitals, drug stores, convenience stores, and public transportation and also help you with various administrative issues.
+They can provide you with information on banks, hospitals, drug stores, convenience stores, and public transportation.
+They can also help you with various administrative issues.